lucent-mc/docs/content/Contributing/Contributing to a Modpack.md

 ## Step 3: Make changes

 Add mods, change configs, optimize keybinds.
 Do what you set out to do, and commit to your changes with git.

+### Step 3a: Export the new `modrinth.index.json`

+1. Export your pack using the Modrinth App or your launcher of choice.
+2. Extract the `modrinth.index.json`.
+3. Place it in the root of the repository.
+4. Push your changes.

 ## Step 4: Make a Pull Request